AeonDigital/Shell-MSE-Main-Module/src/mse/str/split/inLines/attachments/man/en-us.md

 # Synopsis

-Splits the string passed in an array where each line will have at most the number of characters entered.
-The identified words will be kept without being separated between the lines
+Splits the passed string by separating it into rows.

+You can set a maximum number of characters per line.
+Words that exceed the line limit will form a new line within the set limit.
+If a word is too long to fit on a line, it will be on a line of its own, which may exceed the exposed limit.